LiF-x/lifxmod.com/tutorials/life-is-feudal-your-own-dedicated-server.md

 **Credits**

-Thanks to Nyuton for his work on feudal.tools [knowledge base article](https://kb.feudal.tools/knowledge-base/setup-lifyo-dedicated-server-on-windows/) that this tutorial bases some of its ifnormation from
+Thanks to Nyuton for his work on feudal.tools [knowledge base article](https://kb.feudal.tools/knowledge-base/setup-lifyo-dedicated-server-on-windows/) that this tutorial bases some of its information from